-Earlier studies have found that the balance in the degree of flexibility partly depends on the level of uncertainty (Koremenos 2005; Marcoux 2009; Thompson 2010).
+2010).
 When uncertainty is high, negotiators tend to include flexibility clauses.
 However, there are different types of uncertainty.
-The original research program on the rational design of institutions conjectured that "flexibility increases with uncertainty about the state of the world" (Koremenos et al. 2001:793).
-This article focuses on a type of uncertainty that is endogenous to the treaty design itself, i.e. it results from another design feature of the agreement under negotiation.
+The original research program on the design of institutions conjectured that "flexibility increases with uncertainty about the state of the world" (Koremenos et al. 2001, 793).
+This article focuses on a type of uncertainty that is endogenous to the treaty design itself; that is, it results from another design feature of the agreement under negotiation.

 One design feature that can generate uncertainty is the creation of a collective body, such as a Conference of the Parties (COP).
 Collective bodies are a frequent feature of IEAs.
 They provide parties (or a subset of parties) with the opportunity to increase their cooperative activities as needed, for example, when new scientific evidence is provided or new technology is available.
 Once established, they often lead to the adoption of amendments, resolutions, annexes, and decisions, which incrementally intensify environmental cooperation (Wiersema 2009).
 However, consensus around the creation of a collective body can be difficult to achieve when sharp power differentials are present.
 Negotiators anticipate that, once such a collective body has been created, powerful states might influence the decision-making process in their favor.
-Weaker parties to the negotiation might want to create a collective body to facilitate adaptation and increase cooperation over time, but they may be reluctant to expose themselves to undue pressure from more powerful states.
+Weaker parties to the negotiation might want to create a collective body to facilitate adaptation, but they may be reluctant to expose themselves to undue pressure from more powerful states.
 For weaker states, a static IEA without any collective body might appear less risky.
 Powerful states may not plan to exploit their power advantage to influence the collective body, but it is difficult for them to make this commitment credible.
-Tying their hands with procedural rules is not sufficent, as they can often circumvent formal rules by exercising informal, structural, or coercive power.
+Tying their hands with procedural rules is not sufficient, as they can often circumvent these rules by exercising informal, structural, or coercive power.

 We argue that flexibility clauses provide insurance against the risk of powerful states abusing their power to unduly influence a collective body.
-When parties with sharp power differential negotiate the creation of COP, flexibility clauses provides them with a mutually benefical solution.
-Based on this argument, we would expect the creation of a collective body (independent variable) to interact with the degree of power asymmetry (moderating variable) in order to make IEAs more flexible (dependent variable).
+When parties with sharp power differentials negotiate the creation of a COP, flexibility clauses provide them with a mutually beneficial solution.
+Based on this argument, we expect the creation of a collective body (independent variable) to interact with the degree of power asymmetry (moderating variable) in order to make IEAs more flexible (dependent variable).

 This article is one of the first to explore how power asymmetries between negotiating parties affect the institutional design of an IEA.
 It is also one of the few to study the relation between different design features.
-It builds on the most comprehensive and fine-grained dataset of IEA design features, made available to all researchers with the publication of this article.
+It builds on the most comprehensive and fine-grained data set of IEA design features, made available to all researchers with the publication of this article.

 Our results show that power asymmetry and the creation of a collective body interact to make flexibility provisions more likely.
 This finding highlights the presence of a trade-off between design features, which reflects the preferences of both powerful and weaker states.
-It also suggests that flexibility clauses are instrumental for the successful conclusion of adaptative IEAs negotiated under power asymmetry.
+It also suggests that flexibility clauses are instrumental for the successful conclusion of adaptive IEAs negotiated under power asymmetry.